akrck02/GTD_Framework/README.md

 document.body.appendChild(title)
 ```

-Every script is a module, the modules may be dependant of other modules.
 Read the docs below to understand the usage and behaviour.
 ## Learn how to
 - [Create UI components.](./docs/dom.md)